wrex/rexs.tips/content/en/guitar/tests/min-penta/boxes/boxes345.md

 exercise (I recommend starting with Am).

 1. Play the three minor triad shapes on the top four strings.
-Visualize how the box shapes sit within these three triad shapes.
+Visualize how the box 1, 2, and 3 shapes sit within these three triad shapes.

-2. Start with the box shape that sits lowest on the neck (you can ignore open strings for simplicity, and only play boxes that are fully fretted).
-For example, if you are practicing in the key of F, you'd start with box 1 at the first fret.

-3. First, play with pentatonic notes only:
+2. First, play with pentatonic notes only:

-  * Play the connected shapes in a serpentine manner: ascend from the lowest note of first box to the highest, then descend through the next box, then ascend, etc.
+  * Play the connected shapes in a serpentine manner: ascend from the lowest note of box 3 to the highest note in box 3, then descend through box 4, and finally ascend through box 5.

    * You can either "bounce back" from this point, or continue for several iterations before reversing direction.
 Be sure to practice _both_ directions (ascending and descending) of every box shape, however.

-4. Repeat step 3, but this time add the blue note.
+3. Repeat step 2, but this time add the blue note.

 ## Pass criteria

 You can play the exercise confidently in all keys at roughly 120 BPM (quarter notes).

-## Subtests